Scintillator: Properties of scintillators

 where τf and τs are the fast (or prompt) and the slow (or delayed) decay constants.

 Many scintillators are characterized by 2 time components: one fast (or prompt), the other slow (or delayed).
 While the fast component usually dominates, the relative amplitude A and B of the two components depend on the scintillating material.
 Both of these components can also be a function of the energy loss dE/dx.
 In cases where this energy loss dependence is strong, the overall decay time constant varies with the type of incident particle.
 Such scintillators enable pulse shape discrimination, i.e., particle identification based on the decay characteristics of the PMT electric pulse.
 For instance, when BaF2 is used, γ rays typically excite the fast component, while α particles excite the slow component: it is thus possible to identify them based on the decay time of the PMT signal.

 Types of scintillators

 Organic crystals

 Organic scintillators are aromatic hydrocarbon compounds which contain benzene ring structures interlinked in various ways.
 Their luminescence typically decays within a few nanoseconds.

 Some organic scintillators are pure crystals.
 The most common types are anthracene (C_{14}H_{10}, decay time ≈30 ns), stilbene (C_{14}H_{12}, 4.5 ns decay time), and naphthalene (C_{10}H_{8}, few ns decay time).
 They are very durable, but their response is anisotropic (which spoils energy resolution when the source is not collimated), and they cannot be easily machined, nor can they be grown in large sizes; hence they are not very often used.
-Anthracene has the highest light output of all organic scintillators and is therefore chosen as a reference: the light outputs of other scintillators are sometimes expressed as a percent of anthracene light.
+Anthracene has the highest light output of all organic scintillators and is therefore chosen as a reference: the light outputs of other scintillators are sometimes expressed as a percentage of anthracene light output.